meghakumari05/QR-code-Generator/README.md

 # QR CODE GENERATOR
-We can generate code for name , number or url.
+We can generate code for any name , number or url.

 ## TECHNOLOGIES USESD
 React js
-Tailwind
+Tailwind CSS

+## qrcode.react
+A React component to generate QR codes for rendering to the DOM.